Shrink Wrap: The Differences Between PVC, Polyolefin, And Polyethylene

 Once the most commonly-used shrink packaging material in the world due to its lightweight and inexpensive multi-purpose capabilities, PVC Shrink wrap has since taken a backseat to PE and POF for many reasons.
 Most specifically due to the dangers in health during creation and incineration, and sustainability.

 In its rigid form, PVC is durable and is used in many applications, including construction projects and houseware products.
 In terms of packaging, PVC is seen in rigid applications including blister and clamshell packaging, & flexible applications including shrink wrap, bagging.
 Polyvinyl chloride is a combination of three elements, carbon, hydrogen, and chlorine.

 It is recommended for use in well-ventilated facilities due to the strong, harmful odors that are released when heated.
 Due to its chemical composition and these harmful byproducts released during its creation, and decomposition for that matter, PVC has been banned in many countries.

-Brands that hold high regard to corporate & social responsibility have been joining these countries in banning PVC in packaging.
-This is important to consider if you have toyed with the idea of using it in your packaging, and more-so if you already are using it.
+Brands that hold high regard for corporate & social responsibility have been joining these countries in banning PVC in packaging.
+This is important to consider if you have toyed with the idea of using it in your packaging, and more so if you already are using it.
 The Walmart Sustainability Playbook specifically targets PVC reduction in packaging materials for the manufacturers of products sold in their stores.